Louis Aliot

-Louis Aliot ([lwi aljo]; born 4 September 1969) is a French politician, a lawyer by profession, and the vice president of the National Rally (previously named National Front) since 16 January 2011.
+Louis Aliot ([lwi aljo]; born 4 September 1969) is a French politician and the vice president of the National Rally (previously named National Front) since 2011.
 A member of the FN Executive Office, Executive Committee and Central Committee, Aliot has been a regional councillor since 1998 (Midi-Pyrénées: 1998–2010, Languedoc-Roussillon: 2010–) and a municipal councillor of Perpignan (2008–2009).
-Louis Aliot has been the mayor of Perpignan since 3 July 2020.
+Louis Aliot has been the mayor of Perpignan since July 2020.